Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Introduction

 \section{Introduction}

 In recent years the design of personalized anti-cancer therapies has been greatly aided by the use of high throughput drug screens (HTDS) \cite{pauli2017personalized,grandori2018personalized}.
 In these studies a large panel of drugs is tested against a patient's tumor sample to identify the most effective treatment \cite{pemovska2013individualized,pozdeyev2016integrating,matulis2019functional,bonolo2020direct}.
-This exciting development has been brought about by technological breakthroughs in cell biology that have led to greater ease of growing patient tumor cells \textit{in vitro}, and robotics and computer vision improvements that have allowed for very large numbers of experiments to be run and analyzed simultaneously.
-After an HTDS is performed on a patient tumor sample, the clinician will see estimated cell counts after the tumor cells have been exposed to various drugs at a variety of doses.
-In principle, this information can then be used to guide the clinician's choice of therapy and dosage for the cancer patient; thus resulting in truly personalized cancer therapy.
+HTDS output observed cell viabilities after initial populations of tumor cells are exposed to each drug at a range of dose concentrations.
+The relative ease of performing and analyzing such large sets of simultaneous drug-response assays has been driven by technological advances in culturing patient tumor cells \textit{in vitro}, and robotics and computer vision improvements.
+In principle, this information can be used to guide the choice of therapy and dosage for cancer patients, facilitating more personalized treatment strategies.

 However, due to the evolutionary process by which they develop, tumors often harbor many different subpopulations with distinct drug-response characteristics by the time of diagnosis \cite{marusyk2012intra}.
 This tumor heterogeneity can confound results from HTDS since the combined signal from multiple tumor subpopulations results in a bulk drug sensitivity profile that may not reflect the true drug response characteristics of any individual cell in the tumor.
 Small clones of drug-resistant subpopulations may be difficult to detect in a bulk drug response profile, but these clones may be clinically significant and drive tumor recurrence after drug-sensitive populations are depleted.
 As a result of the complex heterogeneities present in most tumors, care must be taken in the analysis and design of HTDS to ensure that beneficial treatments result from the HTDS.
+In recent work we developed a method, PhenoPop, that leverages HTDS data to probe tumor heterogeneity and population substructure with respect to drug sensitivity \cite{kohn2022phenotypic}.
+In particular, for each drug, PhenoPop characterizes i) the number of phenotypically distinct subpopulations present, ii) the relative abundance of those subpopulations and iii) each subpopulation's drug sensitivity.
+This method was validated on both experimental and simulated datasets, and applied to clinical samples from multiple myeloma patients.